View metrics of your app in a convenient dashboard.

 US Dollar is a base currency in Apphud.
 All transactions are automatically converted to USD by the exchange rates at the time of event using OpenExchangeRates.

-MRR is recurring gross revenue normalized in to a monthly amount.
+MRR is recurring proceeds revenue normalized in to a monthly amount.
 It's calculated as a sum of the monthly fee paid by each paying customer with a deduction of Apple comission.

 If you have 10 customers paying $10 per month.
 MRR will be equal to:

 MRR = 10 subscribers × $10 per month - 30%(or 15%) Apple Comission = $70.